boris-savic/python-furs-fiscal/README.md

 ### Generate Data for QR/Code128/PDF417

 You're supposed to print QR Code/Code128 or PDF 417 on every invoice after the ZOI.
-To obtian the data for QR/Code128/PDF417 perform the following method call on **FURSInvoiceAPI** object.
+To obtain the data for QR/Code128/PDF417 perform the following method call on **FURSInvoiceAPI** object.

 ```python
 qr_data = api.prepare_qr(tax_number=10039856,